Art&Craft - Deco&Design - DIY Finishing - Finishing Techniques

 Ageing techniques

 There are several techniques to achieve an aged object.
 They all rely on overlapping paints, patinas and sometimes materials that can create special effects.
-An interesting special effect is that of cracking.
-There is a material that can be applied from place to place, and the paint applied on top will crack when it dries.
-Followed by waxing with a dark wax will lead to a very truthful paint aging effect.
+An interesting special effect is cracking.
+There is a material that can be applied from place to place and the paint applied on top will crack as it dries.
+Followed by waxing with a dark wax, will result in a very truthful paint aging effect.

-Before starting the conversion, the piece of furniture should be thoroughly cleaned and degreased.
+Before starting the transformation, the piece of furniture must be thoroughly cleaned and degreased.
 Ironic, isn't it?
 We remove the accumulated dirt and then go to the trouble of creating an artificial one.
-But the effect we want to achieve is different, and materials have no adhesion if the surface is not clean.
-How to clean an object to be repainted is described in detail here.
+But the effect we're trying to achieve is different, and materials won't grip if the surface isn't clean.
+Here's how to clean an object to be repainted here.
 We also need to prepare the place where we will work and the materials we need.
-We have described some tips on painting and varnishing and about chalky paints, which are worth a look if you're a beginner to prepare properly before you start the transformation.
+I've described some Painting and varnishing tips and about chalky paints, which are worth checking out if you're a beginner to prepare yourself properly before you start the transformation.

-The easiest way is to use a light paint, preferably cream, beige or grey, applied over a dark piece of furniture.
-It's best to use a regular water-based paint or a chalky one such as Annie Sloanfor example.
-In the case of regular paint you will need to sand the surface of the furniture beforehand for adhesion.
-Using Annie Sloan paint, there is no need to sand, even if the furniture is glossy, but it is mandatory to fix the paint with wax because otherwise it has no resistance.
+The easiest way is to use a light-colored paint, preferably cream, beige or beige, which is applied over a dark piece of furniture.
+It's best to use a regular water-based paint or a creamy one like Annie Sloanfor example.
+With regular paint you will need to sand the surface of the furniture beforehand to ensure adhesion.
+With Annie Sloan paint, no sanding is necessary, even if the furniture is glossy, but it is compulsory to fix the paint with wax because otherwise it has no resistance.
 Apply with a brush in 2 coats to completely cover the old coat.
-After drying sand the edges down to the old coat, as in the video above.
-You can leave it like this (if the paint is ordinary) or you can apply a coloured wax as a patina.
-To make it easier to remove the wax, apply it over a thin layer of colourless wax.
+After drying sand the edges up to the old coat, as in the above video.
+You can leave it like this (if the paint is regular) or apply a colored wax as a patina.
+To remove the wax more easily, apply it over a thin layer of colorless wax.

 I want the look of the furniture to be antique, shabby chic style.
 How do I make the transformation?

-Another method is to apply several successive coats of different colours.
-In this case more aggressive colours such as red, blue, green can also be used.
-Apply a thin coat with a brush, let it dry and then apply the next one.
-Here it's very much a matter of inspiration, as the coats may not be applied all over, there may be just a few dabs here and there, and the brush mark may remain visible.
-The last paint applied is the dominant one, the one that will give the final look.
-After drying, sand the edges and the surface from place to place, leaving as many colours as possible visible.
-Here, too, you can apply dark wax, colourless wax or patina and colourless (water-based) varnish, if the furniture is used in the bathroom or kitchen.
+Another method is to apply several successive coats of different colors.
+In this case more aggressive colors such as red, blue, green can be used.
+Apply a thin coat with a brush, let it dry and then the next.
+This is very much a matter of inspiration, because the layers may not be applied all over the surface, there may be only a few strokes here and there, and the brush mark may remain visible.
+The last paint applied is the dominant paint that will give the final look.
+After drying, sand the edges and the surface from place to place, differentially, leaving as many colors as possible visible.
+Here too, you can apply dark wax, colorless wax or patina and colorless (water-based) varnish if the furniture is used in the bathroom or kitchen.

-Using chalky paints allows you to highlight hidden layers without sanding.
-After applying successive coats of paint, spray the entire surface with vinegar.
+The use of the cream paint allows you to highlight hidden layers without sanding.
+After applying successive layers of paint, spray the entire surface with vinegar.
 The vinegar will attack the chalk layer and dissolve it.
 Being only sprayed, it will not be enough to destroy the whole layer but only here and there.
-The spraying is done in a differentiated way so that some areas are attacked more than others.
-After drying, wax is applied for fixing.
+The spraying is done differently so that some areas are more attacked than others.
+After drying, apply wax for fixing.
 Use ordinary vinegar and test beforehand to check the effect.
-This technique only works with chalky paints, vinegar does not attack ordinary paints.
+This technique only works with chalky paints, vinegar does not attack regular paints.

-I think you've managed to get an idea of what artificial aging, shabby chic or patina means.
-If you've done such transformations, tell us what method you used.
+I think you've got a good idea of what artificial aging, shabby chic or patination means.
+If you have done such transformations, tell us what method you used.
 It would be interesting to learn new techniques, share experiences.
 And if you have any queries or questions, leave them below in the dedicated space.
-I will certainly answer them.
+I will definitely reply.

 Good luck!